 Unlike statistics on confirmed COVID-19 deaths — for which several organizations such as the WHO, ECDC, and Johns Hopkins University are collating data for all countries — there is no single source of data on excess mortality.
 And no data source will have data for all countries, because excess mortality statistics will only be available for a minority of countries.

 This is a major problem for policymakers, researchers, and the general public that have a need to understand the ongoing pandemic.

 Several media publications and regional data sources are publishing public databases

-Several media publications and regional data sources have been publishing excess death data for some countries.
+In addition to the Human Mortality Database and the World Mortality Dataset, several media publications and regional data sources have been publishing excess death data for some countries.